Grahp/Quartz/README.md

 (if you're reading this you should star the repo so I know how many people actually care)

 ### Problems

+#### Entry Application

+What do you give to rule application functions?
+What do rule application functions need?

 #### Syntactic Rules